-When comparing state/jurisdiction average scores in reading for fourth-grade public school students in 2019 with those from 2017, the previous assessment year,
+When comparing state/jurisdiction average scores in reading for fourth-grade public school students in 2022 with those from 2019, the previous assessment year,

-- 17 states scored lower, and
+- 30 states/jurisdictions scored lower; and

-- 34 states/jurisdictions had no significant change in scores.
+- 22 states/jurisdictions had no significant change in scores.

 Results for states/jurisdictions reflect the performance of students in public schools only and are reported along with the results for public school students in the nation.
-Most states with lower scores than in 2017 scored higher than or not significantly different from the national public average score in 2019.

-The table below shows the number of states/jurisdictions with score increases or decreases in 2019 and how many states/jurisdictions scored higher, lower, or not significantly different than the nation (public) in NAEP reading.
+The table below shows the number of states/jurisdictions with score increases or decreases in 2022 and how many states/jurisdictions scored higher, lower, or not significantly different than the nation (public) in NAEP reading.

-|Number of states/jurisdictions in 2019|
+|Number of states/jurisdictions in 2022

-|Change in average NAEP reading score between 2017 and 2019||Total||Higher than nation (public)||Not significantly different from nation (public)||Lower than nation (public)|
+|Change in average NAEP reading score between 2019 and 2022

-|No significant change in score||34||9||15||10|
+|No significant change in score

 To compare average reading scores between states/jurisdictions and the nation (public), use the NAEP State Profiles Tool.

-To view score changes for fourth-grade public school students in reading between 2019 and previous assessment years, or between other combinations of assessment years, use the drop-down menu to select a comparison year.
+To view score changes for fourth-grade public school students in reading between 2022 and previous assessment years, or between other combinations of assessment years, use the drop-down menu to select a comparison year.
 To see whether the score change in one state/jurisdiction is statistically different from the score change in another state/jurisdiction, use the NAEP State Profiles Tool.
 Find out how statistical significance is determined.

 Additional State Resources